Umuzi-org/ACN-syllabus/content/topics/java-specific/streams/_index.md

 ## The features of Java streams

-A stream is not a data structure.
+- A stream is not a data structure.
 Instead, a stream takes input from the `Collections`, `Arrays`, or `I/O channels`.
-Streams don’t change the original data structure, they only provide the result as per the pipelined methods.
+- Streams don’t change the original data structure, they only provide the result as per the pipelined methods.
-Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
-Terminal operations mark the end of the stream and return the result.

 ### We have two types of operations with streams